harmony-one/h/progress/konstantin-potapov.md

+2026-06-10 This week I investigated validator stability issues under the current devnet setup.
+The problem could not be reproduced locally, so I shifted the analysis to devnet where the failure conditions are closer to the real environment.
+Before continuing with the main investigation, I had to sort out several environment issues, including branch differences and nodes that were not syncing correctly.
+The current focus is to get a reliable devnet setup and use it to isolate the reason validators drop out.

+---

 2026-05-29 This week I reviewed and merged several pull requests, continued work on the 1-second finality feature with testnet activation as the next milestone, and cleaned up redundant node configuration from the source code.

 ---